lab2023/hierapolis/README.md

 # Hierapolis

-This is yet an other private admin template which base on Twitter Bootstrap with Sass.
+This is yet an other private admin template which base on Twitter Bootstrap 3 with Sass and Compass.

 **Hierapolis** Hierapolis (Greek: Ἱεράπολις 'sacred city') was an ancient Greco-Roman city in Phrygia located on hot springs in southwest Anatolia.
 Its ruins are adjacent to modern Pamukkale, Turkey.